-In this lesson, sommelier Kristene King Thrall explains the role of oak in winemaking.
+In this online lesson, sommelier Kristene King Thrall explains the role of oak in winemaking.

 - Why oak is used for wine barrels